 Research & Commentary: “Backpack Bill” Voucher Expansion Would Be a Huge Win for Ohio Families

-Every Ohio Child Would Become Eligible For Highly Popular Educational Choice Scholarship Voucher
+Bill Would Make Every Ohio Child Eligible For A Voucher Program

-Legislation introduced in the Ohio House of Representatives would ensure that every child in the Buckeye State would be eligible to participate in the state’s highly popular Educational Choice Scholarship voucher program.
+Legislation introduced in the Ohio House of Representatives would ensure that every child in the Buckeye State would be eligible to participate in the state’s highly popular Educational Choice Scholarship voucher program, or a program of similar design.

-Currently, the Educational Choice Scholarship Program is only open to students from families with household incomes at or below 200 percent of the federal poverty level.
-Just under 25,000 children in Ohio make use of this program.
-The Buckeye State also has two additional income-based voucher programs, the Income-Based Scholarship Program (9,500 participating students) and the Cleveland Scholarship Program (7,400 participating students), as well as two voucher programs designed for students with special needs: the Autism Scholarship Program (3,700 students) and the Jon Peterson Special Needs Scholarship Program (6,300 participating students.)
+Currently, the state’s Educational Choice Scholarship Program is only open to students from families with household incomes at or below 200 percent of the federal poverty level.
+A little over 34,000 children in Ohio make use of this program.
+The Buckeye State also has two additional income-based voucher programs, the Income-Based Scholarship Program (16,000 participating students) and the Cleveland Scholarship Program (7,100 participating students), as well as two voucher programs designed for students with special needs: the Autism Scholarship Program (4,100 students) and the Jon Peterson Special Needs Scholarship Program (6,800 participating students.)
+There is also just-launched, income-based Ohio Tax-Credit Scholarship Program.

 Copious empirical research on school choice programs such as vouchers find they offer families improved access to high-quality schools that meet their children’s unique needs and circumstances, and that these programs improve academic performance and attainment and deliver a quality education at lower cost than traditional public schools.
 Additionally, these programs benefit public school students and taxpayers by increasing competition, decreasing segregation, and improving civic values and practices.